List of horse racing venues

-This is a list of currently active horse racing venues (Thoroughbred racing and harness racing), sorted by country.
-In most English-speaking countries they are called "racecourses"; the United States and some parts of Canada use "racetracks" (some parts of Canada also use "raceway").
-In many non-English speaking countries the term used is "hippodrome".
+This is a list of currently active horse racing venues, both Thoroughbred racing and harness racing, sorted by country.
+In most English-speaking countries they are called "racecourses".
+The United States and some parts of Canada use the term "racetracks" and some parts of Canada also use "raceway".
+In many non-English speaking countries a term cognate with hippodrome (e.g., hipodroom, Hippodrom, ippodromo, etc.).